3 Great Colorado Road Trips

 There are many legends regarding the origin of this road's name.
 One of the most popular tales speculates that the road cost one million dollars per mile.
 If you are brave enough to take on the Million Dollar Highway, it will surely be a breathtaking experience.

 3. Trail Ridge Road

-Trail Ridge Road, or "Highway to the Sky," is a heavily traversed road within Rocky Mountain National Park.
+Trail Ridge Road, or "Highway to the Sky," is a heavily traversed Rocky Mountain National Park road.
 This trail spans a grand total of 48 miles between the towns of Estes Park and Grand Lake, Colorado.
 With its highest point at 12,183 feet, this road offers all of its visitors breathtaking views and a plethora of native wildlife.
 Each spring, you will find an incredible display of alpine wildflowers.
 This nationally designated "All American Road" is also surrounded by the Rockies, sweeping towards the sky in every direction.